Nauchnik/alias/README.md

 HOW  TO  USE  THE  OBJECTIVE  FUNCTION

 One can employ any discrete black-box optimization algorithm to minimize the ALIAS's objective function in some search space.
+Hereinafter a backdoor corresponds to a point in a search space.
 The instructions are as follows.
 1. Instead of the C++ program alias_ls, the script /solver/ALIAS.py should be directly used.
 2. Main parameters should be given to the script: -e, -cnf filename.
 For instance, ./ALIAS.py -e -cnf ./ASG_72_keystream76_0.cnf
 All paramters are described in /solver/README in detail.
 3. A point from the search space should be given in the following format: -v[variable number] '0|1'.
-Here -vx '1' means that a variable with the number x is in a backdoor, '0' means otherwise.
+Here -vx '1' means that a point contains the variable with the number x, '0' means otherwise.
-Each variable from a backdoor should be set as an independent parameter to the script.
+Each variable from a point should be set as an independent parameter to the script.
 For instance, the search space contains the following 72 Boolean variables: x1, x2, .., x72 and the CNF ASG_72_keystream76_0.cnf is studied.
 Then, if one want to calculate the objective function value for the point {x2, x11, x29}, the script should be launched as follows:
 ./ALIAS.py -e -cnf ./ASG_72_keystream76_0.cnf -v2 '1' -v11 '1' -v29 '1'
 4. The objective function value can be extracted from the script's output.
-In particular, the value is a real number prceeded by the string 'SUCCESS, 0, 0, ' For instance, the script ouput 'SUCCESS, 0, 0, 345.34' means that the objective function value is 345.34.
+In particular, the value is a real number prceeded by the string 'SUCCESS, 0, 0, ' For instance, the script output 'SUCCESS, 0, 0, 345.34' means that the objective function value is 345.34.

+Four hard optimization problems, which correspond to four SAT-based cryptanalysis problems of eSTREAM stream ciphers, can be found in /benchmarks/eSTREAM/.
+Each problem is described by a pair <CNF file, PCS file>.
+For instance, to launch the objective function on the optimization problem for the Mickey stream cipher, two files should be used: Mickey_0.cnf and Mickey.pcs.

 ================================================================================
 EXAMPLES